 By: Jessie Keith

 Smart gardeners prepare for summer dry spells and drought.
-A little water can go a long way, if you plan ahead with effective water conservation techniques.
-Implement one (or more) of our five ways to save water in the garden, and not only will your plants grow better in dry weather, you will spend less time and money on watering.
+A little water can go a long way if you plan ahead with effective water conservation techniques.
+Implement one (or more) of our five ways to save water in the garden, and not only will your plants grow better in dry weather, but you will also spend less time and money on watering.

 1. Collect and Redistribute Water

 Rain barrels are the best tools for rainwater collection.
 They connect to gutter downspouts to capture roof runoff.
 Collecting rainwater reduces watering costs, and plants generally prefer rainwater to tap.
 Fill watering cans from rain barrels or hook hosing up to them for gentle garden irrigation.

 Cisterns are larger above- or below-ground water storage units used to collect rainwater, air conditioning condensate, or even well-water reserves.
 They are more costly to install but useful for gardeners living where water is limited and often rationed.
 Roof collection cisterns are only recommended only for areas with adequate annual seasonal rainfall of 15-inches/year or more (click here to see US annual rainfall averages).

 Know your roof composition before collecting roof rainwater.
 In a 2-year study, two roof types leached high concentrations of heavy metals; uncoated galvanized metal roofs released high concentrations of zinc, and treated wood shakes released high concentrations of copper.
 Refrain from roof water collection if you have these roof types.